 Access to family planning services must be convenient and easily comprehensible to Members.
 Members are to be educated regarding the positive impact of coordinated care on their health outcomes so they will be more likely to access services with Molina.
 If the Member decides to see an out-of-plan Provider/Practitioner, the Member should be encouraged to agree to the exchange of medical information between Providers/Practitioners for better coordination of care.
+Participation must be voluntary and individuals must not be coerced to accept services.
+Family planning services shall not be required for receipt of any welfare benefits.
+Individuals must not be coerced to employ or not to employ any particular method of birth control including sterilization and abortion.
 The following family planning services are available to all Members of child-bearing age to prevent or delay pregnancy temporarily or permanently:

-- Health education and counseling necessary to understand and to make informed choices about contraceptive methods - Limited history and physical examination - Medically indicated laboratory tests (except Pap smear provided by a non-contracted Provider/Practitioner where the plan has previously covered a Pap smear by a plan Provider/Practitioner within the last year) - Diagnosis and treatment of sexually transmitted diseases - Screening, testing, and counseling of at-risk individuals for HIV treatment - Follow-up care for complications associated with contraceptive methods issued by the family-planning Provider/Practitioner - Provision of contraceptive pills, devices, and supplies (including Norplant) - Tubal Ligation - Vasectomies - Pregnancy testing and counseling
+- Health education and counseling necessary to understand and to make informed choices about contraceptive methods - Limited history and physical examination

+- Medically indicated laboratory tests (except Pap smear provided by a non-contracted Provider/Practitioner where the plan has previously covered a Pap smear by a plan Provider/Practitioner within the last year) - Diagnosis and treatment of sexually transmitted diseases - Screening, testing, and counseling of at-risk individuals for HIV treatment - Follow-up care for complications associated with contraceptive methods issued by the family-planning Provider/Practitioner - Provision of contraceptive pills, devices, and supplies (including Norplant) - Tubal Ligation - Contraceptive drugs or devices - Vasectomies - Pregnancy testing and counseling